Scientific Leadership With Unparalleled Expertise

 Jose M. Dizon, MD is Director of the ECG Core Laboratory at the CRF Clinical Trials Center.
 He is a practicing cardiologist and an Associate Professor of Medicine at Columbia University Medical Center.
 Dr. Dizon's area of clinical expertise is cardiac arrhythmia management, including ablation of arrhythmias and device therapy.
 He received his medical degree from Yale University School of Medicine.
 Dr. Dizon completed his internship and residency at NewYork-Presbyterian Hospital/Weill Cornell Medical Center, and cardiology and electrophysiology fellowships at Columbia University Medical Center.

-Rebecca T. Hahn, MD is Director of the Echocardiography Core Laboratory at the CRF Clinical Trials Center.
-She is currently the Director of Interventional Echocardiography at NewYork-Presbyterian Hospital/Columbia University Medical Center and is an Associate Professor of Clinical Medicine at the Columbia College of Physicians and Surgeons.
+Rebecca T. Hahn, MD is Chief Scientific Officer, Echocardiography Core Laboratory at the CRF Clinical Trials Center.
+She is currently the Director of Interventional Echocardiography at the Columbia Structural Heart & Valve Center at NewYork-Presbyterian/Columbia University Irving Medical Center and a Professor of Medicine at the Columbia University College of Physicians and Surgeons.
 Dr. Hahn is a leading authority in the field of echocardiography.
-For the last 15 years, she has served as Course Director for the Annual State-of-the-Art Echo Course which trains and educates health care professionals on established and new recommendations of the American Society of Echocardiography (ASE).
+She has served as Course Director for the Annual State-of-the-Art Echo Course which trains and educates health care professionals on established and new recommendations of the American Society of Echocardiography (ASE).
 Previously, she directed the Echocardiography Lab at North Shore University Hospital and prior to that, was the Director of Clinical Echocardiography at Cornell University.
 Dr. Hahn received her medical degree from Washington University in St. Louis, Missouri and completed her internship, residency, and fellowship at New York Hospital/Cornell Medical Center.

 Allen Jeremias, MD, MSc is the Director of Interventional Cardiology Research and Associate Director of the Cardiac Catheterization Laboratory at St. Francis Hospital in Roslyn, New York.
 He is also a member of the Cardiovascular Research Foundation in New York City where he currently serves as the Director of the Physiology Core Laboratory.
 He completed his medical training at The Cleveland Clinic Foundation, Stanford University School of Medicine, and Harvard Medical School.
 He has been a high volume interventional cardiologist since 2006 and recognized as a Top Doctor in the New York Metro Area by Castle Connolly.